No Fun Aloud

 No Fun Aloud is the debut solo studio album by Glenn Frey.
 It was released in 1982 on Asylum.

 The album reached #32 on the charts and contained two top 40 singles, "The One You Love" and "I Found Somebody".
-The album was certified Gold by the RIAA, selling over 500,000 (half a million) copies in the United States.
+The album was certified Gold by the Recording Industry Association of America (RIAA), selling over 500,000 copies in the United States.

 Critical reception

 AllMusic critic Mike DeGagne wrote that "it's Frey's perfectly guided vocals and impeccable talent for crafting laid-back love songs that make[s] the album noteworthy ...
 With Frey's own production assistance, No Fun Aloud stands up as a modest debut album."
 The Rolling Stone Album Guide called No Fun Aloud "a predictably slick solo debut in [Frey's] old band's party-boy mode."
 The Globe and Mail called it "remarkably uninspired and joyless," writing that "by and large, the songs are of the John David Souther school of no-melody dirge—the type of thing that gives California music a bad name."
 The New York Times deemed it "an agreeable, well-crafted little record."